Nonlinear2/Bread-Engine/readme.md

   - [optimized matrix multiplication](#optimized-matrix-multiplication)

 ## Search Algorithm
 A chess engine is just a program that takes a chess position and returns the corresponding best move to play.
-To play a full game of chess, you can just give the engine the positions that arise on the board one after the other.
+To play a full game of chess, you can give the engine the positions that arise on the board one after the other.

 ### Minimax
 A "good move" in chess can be defined as a move which "improves your position".

 So let's say you wrote a function that takes a chess position and returns a score that is positive if white has the advantage, and negative if black has the advantage.
 A very basic implementation would be to count the white pieces, and subtract the number of black pieces.
-The associated score is usually in centipawns, but the measure is arbitrary, the important is that the evaluation is coherent: if the position A is better than B for white, then f(A) > f(B).
+The associated score is usually in centipawns but the measure is arbitrary, the important is that the evaluation is coherent: if the position A is better than B for white, then f(A) > f(B).

-Now that we have an evaluation function, we can use it to find moves: For a given chess position, we can look at every legal move, and choose the one that increases the evaluation function the most if it is white's turn to play, and decreases the evaluation the most if it is black's turn to play.
+Now that we have an "evaluation function", we can use it to find moves: For a given chess position, we can look at every legal move, and choose the one that increases the evaluation function the most if it is white's turn to play, and decreases the evaluation the most if it is black's turn to play.
 However, this is not enough to make a strong chess engine.
 The issue is that the evaluation function is never perfect, so the engine will make mistakes.
 If we use the "piece count" evaluation function, our engine may take a defended pawn with a queen, and loose it on the next move.
 Therefore, what we need to do is consider the opponent's responses to our moves.
 So when the engine thinks, after queen takes pawn, it will look at all the opponent's legal moves and evaluate these using the evaluation function.
 The opponent wants to minimize the score so it will pick the lowest evaluation.
 Now we can update the queen takes pawn position to be bad for us.